Blaire White: YouTube career

-White has uploaded political debates with other YouTubers, commentators and comedians including Ben Shapiro, ContraPoints, and Onision.
-She has appeared on the political talk show The Rubin Report to discuss the North Carolina Public Facilities Privacy & Security Act, which requires individuals to only use restrooms and changing facilities that correspond to the sex on their birth certificates.
+Her YouTube channel has been the setting for many of her public debates with public figures such as Ben Shapiro, ContraPoints, and Onision.
+She became the first openly transgender woman to be featured in Penthouse Magazine in 2018.

 In February 2017, White was banned from social networking platform Facebook for 30 days, drawing complaints from her supporters.
 Her account was reinstated shortly afterwards, and Facebook said the ban was an error.
 That same year, White began uploading videos about her personal life, including about her gender affirming surgeries.

 On November 11, 2017, White and her boyfriend filmed a video in which they wore hats bearing the Trump slogan "Make America Great Again" and attended an anti-Trump protest on Hollywood Boulevard.
 In the video, she claims to have been assaulted twice, had her nail ripped off, and had a drink thrown in her face.
-Police say that White and her boyfriend began the altercation when they crossed a divider between pro- and anti-Trump protesters.
+Police said that White and her boyfriend began the altercation when they crossed a divider between pro- and anti-Trump protesters.

 In 2018, she told Penthouse that she had had to contact the Federal Bureau of Investigation as a result of backlash.

 In August 2019, White hosted a debate with transgender activist Jessica Yaniv centered around Yaniv's human rights complaint.
 During the debate, Yaniv brandished a taser on camera, resulting in her arrest in Canada.

+In October 2020, White apologized and deleted a video she posted about transgender athlete Janae Marie Kroc.
+White claimed that Kroc competed against cisgender women in powerlifting events and unfairly won events as a result, and also mocked Kroc's appearance, calling her "outlandish".
+Afterwards, Kroc responded on Instagram saying that "everything she said about me was incorrect".
+Kroc clarified that she had only ever competed before she transitioned, in the men's division, and that she had not competed and did not intend to compete against other women.
+On October 15, White apologized on Twitter, admitting she did not do "enough research" and took "rumors about her at face value", and deleted the video from her YouTube channel.

-In 2021, White said of the Super Straight trend that "The fact that people are upset about this new sexuality being created is a little hypocritical coming from the folks who created abrosexual, demisexual, gerontosexual, gynosexual, intrasexual, kalosexual, multisexual, pomosexual, sapiosexual, and literally hundreds more" and that "Even though super-straight is a joke, the irony is that it's a lot more valid than a lot of those I just listed.
+In 2021, White said of the super straight trend that "The fact that people are upset about this new sexuality being created is a little hypocritical coming from the folks who created abrosexual, demisexual, gerontosexual, gynosexual, intrasexual, kalosexual, multisexual, pomosexual, sapiosexual, and literally hundreds more" and that "Even though super-straight is a joke, the irony is that it's a lot more valid than a lot of those I just listed.
 Actually, all of them."

-Janae Marie Kroc controversy

-In October 2020, White received criticism and backlash following a video she posted about transgender athlete Janae Marie Kroc.
-White claimed that Kroc competes against cisgender women in powerlifting events and unfairly has won events as a result.
-Afterwards, Kroc responded on Instagram saying that "everything she said about me was incorrect".
-Kroc clarified that she has only ever competed before she transitioned, in the men's division, and that she has not competed and does not ever intend to compete against other women.
-On October 15, White apologized on Twitter and deleted the video from her YouTube channel.
+In 2021, White was featured in right-wing rapper Tom MacDonald's music video "Snowflakes", which has garnered over 25 million views on YouTube.

+In 2023, White was featured on The Roseanne Barr Podcast.

+Her discourses on transgender issues are often regarded as transmedicalist, and she has made videos with Kalvin Garrah reacting to what they called "transtrenders".